wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Why do we need a Wazuh cluster?
 -------------------------------

 The Wazuh cluster provides horizontal scalability to the Wazuh environment, allowing agents to report to any manager belonging to the cluster.
-This enables Wazuh to process a greater number of events than a single manager environment, distributing the load between multiple managers simultaneously.
+This enables Wazuh to process a greater number of events than with a single manager environment as the cluster distributes the load between multiple managers simultaneously.

 Additionally, a cluster of Wazuh managers provides a level of fault tolerance so that if one manager goes off-line, Wazuh can continue operating so long as the master manager is still accessible.
 To accomplish this, agents that were reporting to a manager that goes off-line will automatically be redirected to another manager in the cluster without losing events.
 This functionality dramatically increases the availability and efficiency of the Wazuh environment.

 Please note, however, that the cluster functionality does not provide automated load balancing.
 We recommend that a load balancer be configured between agents and the cluster nodes.
-With a load balancer in place, the agents would be configured to use the IP of the load balancer as their manager IP.
+With a load balancer in place, the agents would be configured to use the IP address of the load balancer as their manager IP address.

-The Wazuh cluster is under continuous development and we hope to include many additional features very soon, including switching the role of master between all managers to provide even greater availability and fault tolerance.
+The Wazuh cluster is under further development and we hope to include many additional features very soon, including switching the role of master between all managers to provide even greater availability and fault tolerance.

 How it works
 ------------